Rancho Cosumnes: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Cosumnes was filed with the Public Land Commission in 1852.
 Hartnell claimed eleven square leagues for Rancho Cosumnes, but because he had another claim for the five square league Rancho Todos Santos y San Antonio, the Land Commission Rancho Cosumnes was reduced to six square leagues - so that the total would not have exceeded the eleven square league maximum under Mexican law.
 The U.S. Supreme Court affirmed the decree, and the grant was patented to William Edward Petty Hartnell in 1869.
+A second claim was filed by William Hicks and James Martin in 1853 but was rejected.